 Check out the map below for an overview of the route:

-TOP TIP: Download the maps.me offline map for southern Taiwan.
+Top tip: Download the maps.me offline map for southern Taiwan.
 All the trails are clearly marked in there and it will help you to not get lost.

 A trip to the tea trail is best combined with the famous Alishan National Forest Recreation Area.
 Shizhuo, the starting village of the tea trails, is on the main road between the city of Chiayi (嘉義) and Alishan area (阿里山), so you can stop off on your way.

 The bus stop in Shizhuo to get off is at What3Words location: ///restored.blessings.strumming

-The bus timetable as of 2019 is the following:
+The bus timetable as of 2023 is the following: